RafaelHHobold/SchedulerNoJSON/README.md

-Code used to modify files into folders, in this case for use on a Dayz server.
+Code used to modify files into folders.
 It changes files on days and times defined in the script.
 There is possibility to create a configuration via json in the future.

 On days, follow the list below
 Monday: 0